hoseinmontazer/proxy/README.md

 ###  bridge
-in bridge mode client connect to forwarder in local area and bridge server forward traffic as a ssh tunne to freedon server
+in bridge mode client connect to forwarder in local area and bridge server forward traffic as a ssh tunnel to freedom server

 ```mermaid